jsoma/autoscraper-mailer/README.md

 # GitHub/BBC AutoScraper

-Using GitHub Actions and Python, this repo automatically scrapes the content of the BBC's homepage every 10 minutes and saves it [right into the repo itself](https://github.com/jsoma/autoscraper-bbc/blob/main/bbc-headlines.csv).
+Using GitHub Actions and Python, this repo automatically scrapes the content of the BBC's homepage each morning at 3AM UTC and sends the content to me as an attachment in my email.
+You'll want to update the repository secrets with a `SENDGRID_API_KEY`, `TO_EMAIL` and `FROM_EMAIL`.

-Just a simple Python-driven example of @simonw's [Git Scraping](https://simonwillison.net/2020/Oct/9/git-scraping/).
+A tiny extension of [autoscraper-history](https://github.com/jsoma/autoscraper-history), which is in turn a simple Python-driven example of @simonw's [Git Scraping](https://simonwillison.net/2020/Oct/9/git-scraping/).